diega/vertx-web-swagger/README.md

     Router swaggerRouter = SwaggerRouter.swaggerRouter(Router.router(vertx), swagger, vertx.eventBus());
 ```

-For now, paths parameters, query parameters and body parameter are supported and can be parsed.
+Paths, query, header, form and body parameters are supported and can be parsed.
-Others kinds of parameter (e.g. Cookie, Form) will be supported next.

 ### Example:
 With this Json